Caprica: Cast and characters

 Eric Stoltz received the script while filming a movie, and he left it in his hotel room for several days without reading it.
 When it was stolen by a maid who had been paid off by a Battlestar fan, he realized how passionate the fandom was, and knew he had to read it.
 Paula Malcomson originally tested for the role of Sister Clarice Willow; however, Jeffrey Reiner felt she would make a great Amanda Graystone.
 On April 28, 2009, Sasha Roiz's role was expanded to full series regular.
-Brian Markinson was also upgraded from guest star to series regular after the pilot episode.